pbl64k/coursera-progfun-faqs/week2-a2-funsets-faq.md

 **I don't get what's going on with sets here.
-Isn't set just a data structure containing all of its elements?**
+Isn't a set just a data structure containing all of its elements?**

 There are different possible representations of sets.
 In this assignment, we represent sets by their indicator functions.
 An indicator function can only tell us one thing - whether something belongs to a given set or not.
 This is the reason why assignment defines `Set` as a type alias for functions from `Int` to `Boolean`.

-This is an implicit representation, as opposed to explicit representation in form of a data structure containing all of the set's elements, and it comes with advantages and disadvantages.
-One disadvantage is that we cannot enumerate all elements of a given set, one advantage is that we can efficiently perform certain operations even with infinite sets.
+This is an implicit representation, as opposed to explicit representation in form of a data structure containing all of the set's elements, and it comes with certain advantages and disadvantages.
+One disadvantage is that we cannot enumerate all the elements of a given set, one advantage is that we can efficiently perform certain operations even with infinite sets.

 Definition of what an indicator function is can be found in Wikipedia: